-The focus of her work is on accompanying business-owning families during the succession process and its legal implementation.
+The focus of her work is on accompanying business-owning families during the succession process and – within the scope of her work for Ebel Rechtsanwaltsgesellschaft – its legal implementation.

 Her guiding principle is: “As a member of a business family myself, I have a good sense of the areas of friction in families.
 The performance and the problems that result from the interaction of family and business fascinate me every time I encounter them.”

 b.
 May 4, 1957 | married, 2 children | Lawyer, tax consultant, mediator

 Dieter Jeschke studied law and economics and holds further Master’s degrees in international taxation and mediation.
 He began his career in a law firm in Stuttgart, specialized in counseling family businesses.
 There, he soon advanced to a position as partner.
 After a long career as an attorney, he became sole director of a listed holding company, which he successfully restructured.
 After two terms in office, he returned to consulting and became a partner at INTES Beratung für Familienunternehmen.
 He has assisted and supported family businesses as a member of supervisory and advisory boards for many decades.
 As a result, he knows the governance structures of enterprises from a variety of perspectives: as a board member/managing director, as a member of a supervisory body, and as a consultant.